-ST. LOUIS — The Latest on the murder trial of a former St. Louis police officer (all times local):
+ST. LOUIS — The Latest on a judge’s order prohibiting St. Louis police from using chemicals on protesters (all times local):

 The search for a new St. Louis police chief is narrowing, and city leaders expect to name the new chief by the end of the year.